 Your sales team’s time is invaluable.
 Your marketing team has invested an enormous amount of time, energy, and resources into finding an onslaught of leads, and while that sounds great at a first glance, it doesn’t help much if your sales team just isn’t able to determine which leads they need to pursue.

-Knowing which leads to pursue is a game changer for businesses of all sizes, and it ensures that your sales team will be able to put all their time and energy into the right people who are most likely to actually convert.
+Your sales team needs to be able to accurately put their time and energy into finding the right people who are most likely to actually convert.
 This is crucial when you want to improve your marketing and sales funnels, pushing more users through the pipeline and hopefully scaling your business long-term.

 So the secret to identifying those hotter, likelier-to-convert leads?
 It all comes down to lead scoring and knowing how to rank leads.

 In this post, we’re going to look at how to rank leads so your sales team won’t waste a second of their precious time, allowing them to put all their eggs into the right baskets moving forward.

 - What Is Lead Scoring, And How Do I Rank Leads?